parakhod/redux-kittens/README.md

 # Redux KITtens

+Redux middleware kit
-With this Redux middleware kit, you can make http requests, create and manage websockets, timer, promises etc. with your Redux just creating the actions with simple objects as a payload.
+Simple way to create http requests, create and manage websockets, timer, promises etc. - just pass the plain objects objects as a payload.
 Also every KITten already have the built-in logger, so no need to add some other logging middleware.

 ## Installation